KozakaiAya/PyramidFlow/README.md

 Python implementation for `Frame Interpolation Using Deep Pyramid Flow`

-This repo is urrently under construction, and just for fun.
+This repo is currently under construction, and just for fun.

 ## References